0x1eef/ryo.rb/README.md

 #### Ryo.from with an Array

-The [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) method can walk an Array object, and create Ryo objects from Hash objects that it finds along the way.
+The [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) method can walk an Array object, and create Ryo objects from Hash objects found along the way.
 An object that can't be turned into a Ryo object is left as-is.
 The following example demonstrates how that works in practice: